 Latest Update - Receptionist Salary

-Indeed.com reports that the average general office receptionist salary for job postings in the United States is $22,000 as of August 2016.
-For the job title Receptionist Secretary the average salary is $30,000 and for Front Desk Receptionist it is $23,000.
+Indeed.com reports that the average general office receptionist salary for job postings in the United States is $11.80 per hour as of February 2017.
+For the job title Receptionist Secretary the average salary is $12.41 per hour.

 Adapt the receptionist job description to the requirements of the specific reception position in your organization.